Welcome to the Bird and Nature Photography of Jumbo Williams.

 The current US Administration has radically altered America’s environmental policies by dismantling regulations on air pollution, water pollution, and greenhouse gas emissions.
 They have rejected and defunded climate science, withdrawn from international climate accords, promoted fossil and nuclear fuels while opposing renewable energy both locally and abroad, and diminished the Federal Emergency Management Agency.
 (New York Times, 12/22/2025.)

-On July 29th 2025, Lee Zeldin, the administrator of the Environmental Protection Agency (E.P.A.), said the E.P.A. planned to rescind the 2009 declaration, known as the endangerment finding, which concluded that planet-warming greenhouse gases pose a threat to public health.
-Without the endangerment finding, the E.P.A. would be left with no authority under the Clean Air Act to regulate the greenhouse gas emissions that are accumulating in the atmosphere from the burning of fossil fuels.
+In February 2026, the U.S. Environmental Protection Agency (EPA) finalized the repeal of the 2009 Greenhouse Gas Endangerment Finding.
+Without the endangerment finding, the E.P.A. has no authority under the Clean Air Act to regulate the greenhouse gas emissions that are accumulating in the atmosphere from the burning of fossil fuels.

 The International Court of Justice disagrees.
 It issued a landmark opinion on July 23rd 2025, stating that countries have a legal duty to protect people and ecosystems from the "urgent and existential threat" posed by climate change.

-Author and climate activist Bill McKibben recently wrote: “For the moment, there’s not a lot to do in Washington, except try to play defense.
-But there’s plenty that can happen at the state and local level.”
-In his latest book, McKibben proposes that renewables are more than a path out of the climate crisis: they offer a chance to reshape societies - sun and wind energy is everywhere and available to all.
+In his latest book, climate activist Bill McKibben proposes that renewables are more than a path out of the climate crisis: they offer a chance to reshape societies - sun and wind energy is everywhere and available to all.

 My tiny blog joins the many voices that attempt to foster awareness of nature’s bounty and the profound impact of Homo sapiens upon the Earth’s interconnected systems.
 Perhaps, as more people choose to connect the dots, attitudes and priorities may adjust.